Databases & connectors

 • The Salesforce connection user should have API access.

-• The user should be able to read the objects used by the workflow, such as Contact, Account, User, or custom objects.
+• The user should be able to read, create, or update the objects used by the workflow, such as Contact, Account, User, Case, Lead, Task, or custom objects.

-• Field-level security should allow reading every field selected by the generated Get record or Get records actions.
+• Field-level security should allow reading or writing every field selected by the generated Get record, Get records, Create record, or Update record actions.

 • Record sharing rules should allow access to records used during UAT test runs.

-• If the workflow queries custom objects, confirm the object API names and field API names match the source workflow.
+• If the workflow uses custom objects, confirm the object API names and field API names match the source workflow.

 First test after import